forceedge01/behat-sql-extension/README.md

 );
 ```

+Please note that the Context\SQLHistory parameter is optional and you may leave it.

 Setup
 -----
 After composer has installed the extension you would need to setup the connection details.
 This can be done in 2 ways: